-The Company had transactions during the nine month period ended January 31, 2013 with related parties who consisted of directors, officers and the following companies with common directors or officers:
+The Company had transactions during the year ended April 30, 2013 with related parties who consisted of directors, officers and the following companies with common directors or officers:

-Related party Nature of transactions Radius Gold Inc. ("Radius") Shared office, administration and personnel costs Gold Group Management Inc. ("Gold Group") Shared office, administration and personnel costs Voyager Gold Corp. ("Voyager") Shared personnel costs Focus Ventures Ltd. ("Focus") Shared administrative costs Iron Creek Capital Corp. ("Iron Creek") Shared administrative costs Mill Street Services Ltd. ("Mill Street") Management services
+Related party Nature of transactions Radius Gold Inc. ("Radius") Shared office, administration and personnel costs Gold Group Management Inc. ("Gold Group") Shared office, administration and personnel costs Voyager Gold Corp. ("Voyager") Shared personnel costs Focus Ventures Ltd. ("Focus") Shared administrative costs Mill Street Services Ltd. ("Mill Street") Management services a) The Company reimbursed Radius, a company with common directors and officers, for shared general and administrative costs consisting of the following:

-During the nine month period ended January 31, 2013, the Company paid or made provision for the future payment of the following amounts to related parties:
+For the three month periods and years ended April 30, 2013 and 2012, the Company paid or made provision for the future payment of the following amounts to related parties: